alexbech/Craft-Widont/README.md

 # Widont Twig Filter for Craft CMS

-Widont is a twig filter that prevents widow words in paragraphs.
+Widont is a twig filter that prevents widow words in paragraphs It replaces the space between the nth-last words in a string with ``&nbsp;``.
-It replaces the space between the nth-last words in a string with ``&nbsp;`` Works in these block tags ``(h1-h6, p, li)`` and also accounts for potential closing inline elements ``a, em, strong, span, b, i``
+It works in these block tags ``(h1-h6, p, li)``, and also accounts for potential closing inline elements ``a, em, strong, span, b, i``

 ## Installation